English

 • Are all breast lumps cancerous?

-No, a mammogram is a safe procedure with very less radiation dose.
+No, a mammogram is a safe procedure with a very low radiation dose.

-• Does all family members get cancer, is a known family history is present?
+• Do all family members get cancer?
+Is a known family history present?

-No, they are at higher risk than the general population, should be on regular checkup.
+No, they are at higher risk than the general population and should be on regular checkups.

 • Do all patients require complete removal of the breast?

-No, up to 70% of surgeries in developed nations is breast conservation, in India this trend is slowly increasing.
-Breast conservation is as safer as total removal (total mastectomy).
+No, up to 70% of surgeries in developed nations are breast conservation; in India, this trend is slowly increasing.
+Breast conservation is as safe as total removal (total mastectomy).
 Breast reconstruction even after complete removal is possible.

 • Do all patients lose hair during chemotherapy?

-Yes, most patients lose hair during chemotherapy, but it is temporary and all of them regain hair within a span of a year.
+Yes, most patients lose hair during chemotherapy, but it is temporary, and all of them regain hair within a year.

 Cancer affects the whole family, not just the patient.
 So it is of utmost importance to spread this awareness and diagnose cancer early and prevent mortality caused due to breast cancer.